 A company that uses another aspect of purple is the Syfy Channel.
 The TV series the station airs can be from any number of genres with many unusual themes or elements in them.

 The “outside the box” thinking the writers and directors employ helps subject matters that do not normally get explored appear on the TV or computer screen.
 The color helps the quirkiness and campiness of these shows and movies they produce to find an audience.

 This term is typically referring to black-and-white (which includes shades of gray as well).
 The colors individually have different meanings.
 Black is associated with wealth and authority.
 That is why there are so many black vehicles on the roads, and why so many business suits are in this color.

 Using black on your site can appeal to people who are or want to feel like they are part of the rich and powerful.

 CBS once prided itself on presenting news that was balanced and factual.
-To that end, the broadcasting company began using black-and-white in its logo to portray themselves as the journalism experts viewers could trust.
+To that end, the broadcasting company began using black-and-white in its logo to portray itself as the journalism expert viewers could trust.

 This monochromatic color scheme, with its combination of authoritative black and clean white, gave information seekers a sense of trustworthiness.

 The New York Times does the same with its use of black-and-white.
 Wikipedia presents itself in the same way.
 Even though the information on its website is user-generated and user-editable, and that information may oftentimes be inaccurate, the company has created the perception of credibility thanks to its use of black-and-white.

 If you want visitors to your website to believe you are the authority in the industry you are involved in, black-and-white can help you with that — now you must prove it with the content on your site.